 ‘‘You meet a variety of different people along the journey and Vince Vaughn, Ed O’Neill and all the other guys are just like me and you — they are normal people and very good guys,’’ Butler said.

-Butler, now an ICP-qualified Gracie instructor, runs Gracie Jiu-Jitsu in Shepparton with his wife Elizabeth; from his garage, without the intention of opening a gym, the martial artist now coaches more than 100 students.
+Butler, now an ICP-qualified Gracie instructor, runs Gracie Jiu-Jitsu in Shepparton with his wife Elizabeth - and the martial artist now coaches more than 100 students.

 ‘‘I spend 20 hours training and then probably another 10 hours teaching, my life is pretty full-on having to also run the real estate business,’’ Butler said.